 This is a huge amount of power concentrated in very few hands, with next to no transparency or account- ability to wider society.
 And these board members have no accountability to the public or the wider economy; their main concern is to increase the market share of the bank, by increasing their lending (and therefore the amount of money they create) as quickly as possible.

 It’s dangerous and undemocratic to leave this much power in the hands of people who have no accountability to society, and the financial crisis has shown how severe the consequences of doing this can be.

 3. Banks have more ‘spending power’ than the government

 In the 5 years running up to the start of the financial crisis, the total amount of loans approved by the banks came to a total of £2.9 trillion.
 Over that same period, the government spent a total of £2.1 trillion.
 So when banks are able to create money when they make loans, they can end up with more ‘spending power’ to shape the economy than the whole of our elected government.1

 4. There was never any democratic decision to give banks the power to create money

 When the government talks about privatising parts of the health service, there is a huge public debate and arguments on all sides.
 But there has never been a debate or vote in parliament to give the banks the power to create money.
-In fact, the opposite has happened: in 1844 parliament voted to stop banks creating paper money, but that law has never been updated since then to cover electronic money (which makes up 97% of all money).
+In fact, the opposite has happened: in 1844 parliament voted to stop banks creating paper money, but that law left out bank deposits.
+Today 97% of all money is made up of bank deposits (i.e. electronic money).
 Most MPs are unaware that the power to create money has shifted to the banks.